 More online resources:

-- Facebook’s Fedora Lounge group is a great place to ask questions and get help with your outfits.
+- Facebook’s Fedora Lounge /vintage menswear groups are a great place to ask questions and get help with your outfits.

 - Ethan W. blog StreetxSpezza shares style guides, shopping tips and some history about vintage and classic menswear.